Attempted assassination of Andy Warhol: Reactions and subsequent events

-Warhol's reflections
+Warhol's reflections on the shooting

-In September 1968, Warhol told the Associated Press that he saw "'no new Warhol' as a result of the shooting.
-'Before I thought it would be fun to be dead.
-Now I know it's fun to be alive,'" he said.

-In the article "The Return of Andy Warhol," published in the November 10, 1968, issue of The New York Times Magazine, Warhol reflected on the shooting: "Since I was shot, everything is such a dream to me.
+In September 1968, Warhol told the Associated Press that he saw "'no new Warhol' as a result of the shooting. "'Before I thought it would be fun to be dead.
+Now I know it's fun to be alive.'"
+In the November 10, 1968, issue of The New York Times Magazine, in an article titled "The Return of Andy Warhol", he reflected further: "Since I was shot, everything is such a dream to me.
 I don't know what anything is about.
 Like I don't even know whether or not I'm really alive or—whether I died.
 It's sad.
 Like I can't say hello or goodbye to people.
 Life is like a dream."

-In a 1969 interview with Newsday, Warhol said "I don't dislike her.
+In a 1969 interview with Newsday, Warhol said of Solanas: "I don't dislike her.
 I don't dislike anyone.
-It wasn't her fault ...
+It wasn't her fault [...]
 She wasn't responsible for what she did."

-He later recalled in his book The Philosophy of Andy Warhol (1975):"Before I was shot, I always thought that I was more half-there than all-there—I always suspected that I was watching TV instead of living life.
+He later revisited the event in his 1975 book The Philosophy of Andy Warhol:"Before I was shot, I always thought that I was more half-there than all-there—I always suspected that I was watching TV instead of living life.
 People sometimes say that the way things happen in movies is unreal, but actually it's the way things happen in life that's unreal.
 The movies make emotions look so strong and real, whereas when things really do happen to you, it's like watching television—you don't feel anything.
 Right when I was being shot and ever since, I knew that I was watching television.
 The channels switch, but it's all television."